adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 93\.
 Payment to States for five years after uniform Tariffs.

-During the first five years after the imposition of uniform duties of customs, and thereafter until the Parliament otherwise provides---
+During the first five years after the imposition of uniform duties of customs, and thereafter until the Parliament otherwise provides—

 (i.)
 The duties of customs chargeable on goods imported into a State and afterwards passing into another State for consumption, and the duties of